Old Chick Wisdom: HindsightAug 30, 2017

-The scene was this: Per the usual morning routine I was rushing to leave the house with minutes to spare to get my kid to school and me to the office for an important meeting.
-As I’m buckling my daughter into her car seat, I suddenly remember that it is my turn to bring snack for the kindergarten class.
+The scene was this: Per the usual morning routine, I was rushing to leave the house with minutes to spare to get my kid to school and me to the office for an important meeting.
+As I’m buckling my daughter into her car seat, I suddenly remember that it is my turn to bring snacks for the kindergarten class.
 And I’ve got nothing!
 Panic!
 Nothing in the fridge and no time to prepare anything.
-So while other mothers were busy cutting grapes in half and making butterfly shapes out of cheese, I was the one, frantically driving through the Tim Hortons Drive Thru to grab the only guaranteed nut free thing I could think of that might be in some way appropriate for 5 year olds… Tim Bits (donut holes for those not in Canada).
-I remember being so embarrassed that I was the mom bringing nutritionally devoid, deep-fried, sugar laden dough for a class of 5 year olds.
+So while other mothers were busy cutting grapes in half and making butterfly shapes out of cheese, I was the one, frantically driving through the Tim Hortons Drive Thru to grab the only guaranteed nut-free thing I could think of that might be in some way appropriate for 5-year-olds… Tim Bits (donut holes for those not in Canada).
+I remember being so embarrassed that I was the mom bringing nutritionally devoid, deep-fried, sugar-laden dough for a class of 5 year-olds.
 I’m positive that the teacher glared at me with the all too familiar box in my hand as I stood beside the other moms with perfectly pretty fruit and cheese platters.
-In that moment I felt like a failure as a mother and that everyone could see it.
+In that moment, I felt like a failure as a mother and that everyone could see it.
 I distinctly remember beating myself up all day over it.
 Most likely for a few days.

-Your legacy as mom, a career woman or human being does not hinge on a single moment, a single act or a single mistake.
-All you can do, is to do the best you can in every moment, with what you have or what know at that point time.
-Your life, your career and your legacy is built on a collection of thousands of small moments accumulated over time.
+Your legacy as a mom, a career woman or a human being does not hinge on a single moment, a single act or a single mistake.
+All you can do is do the best you can in every moment with what you have or what you know at that point in time.
+Your life, your career and your legacy are built on a collection of thousands of small moments accumulated over time.
 So relax and do the best you can right now, in this time, at this moment, with what you know.
 It will always be enough.”

 If you could go back and give your younger self a piece of advice, what would it be?
 Perhaps you could share that advice with a young chick or someone else who could use it now.
 I would love to know what that is.
 Please leave a comment below. #Oldchicksknowshit.